 Brotherton Law Firm

-35 years ago, William J. Brotherton was working as a railroad brakeman for Burlington Northern in North Dakota.
-Today, the firm he started almost 20 years ago as a solo has grown to a seven attorney firm.
+Almost 40 years ago, William J. Brotherton was working as a railroad brakeman and conductor for Burlington Northern Railroad in North Dakota and throughout the Midwest.
+Today, the firm he started 20 years ago as a solo has grown to a seven attorney firm.

 The Brotherton Law Firm focuses on handling complex civil litigation, for both individuals and companies.
 The Firm’s corporate base includes international energy companies, appraisal districts, insurance carriers and companies that seek Texas counsel for a variety of litigation.
-Brotherton’s eclectic background also spurs the Firm’s growth; in addition to his railroading, he taught environmental law for 12 years at TCU, served on Flower Mound’s Planning & Zoning Commission for six years helping to guide Flower Mound’s rapid growth, and has worked as a gallery guard at the Masters for the last 10 years.
-He plays at Augusta National every year, a benefit of being a volunteer.
+Brotherton’s eclectic background also spurs the Firm’s growth; in addition to his railroading, he taught environmental law for 12 years at Texas Christian University, served on his community’s Planning & Zoning Commission for six years helping to guide Flower Mound’s rapid growth, and has worked as a volunteer at the 14th hole at the Masters for the last 12 years.
+He plays at Augusta National every year, a benefit of working at the Masters each year.

 Many of the Firm’s cases are unique.
-Brotherton has traveled to London, the Bahamas, and Toronto to represent clients, and he was hired to spend two weeks in the rain forests of Costa Rica to locate land to build Eco-tourist lodging.
+Brotherton has traveled to London, the Bahamas, and Toronto to represent clients, and he was hired to spend two weeks in the rain forests of Costa Rica to locate land to build Eco-Tourist lodging.
 He’s been involved in presidential politics as part of legal teams – he worked in New Hampshire for the 2012 election, and prior elections sent him to Colorado and Florida.
 This past election in November, 2016 he worked the presidential election in Miami, Florida.